emsec/hal/README.md

 # Welcome to HAL!

-[HAL](http://eprint.iacr.org/2017/783) \[/hel/\] is a comprehensive reverse engineering and manipulation framework for gate-level netlists focusing on efficiency, extendability and portability.
-HAL comes with a fully-fledged plugin system, allowing to introduce arbitrary functionalities to the core.
+[HAL](http://eprint.iacr.org/2017/783) \[/hel/\] is a comprehensive reverse engineering and manipulation framework for gate-level netlists focusing on efficiency, extendability, and portability.
+HAL comes with a full-fledged plugin system, allowing to introduce arbitrary functionalities to the core.

 ![HAL Screenshot](https://raw.githubusercontent.com/emsec/hal/master/hal_screenshot.png "HAL Screenshot")

-Apart from multiple research projects, HAL is also used in our university lecture [Introduction to Hardware Reverse Engineering](https://www.ei.ruhr-uni-bochum.de/studium/lehrveranstaltungen/832/).
+HAL is currently under active developement by the Embedded Security group of the [Max Planck Institute for Security and Privacy](https://www.mpi-sp.org).
+Apart from multiple research projects, it is also used in our university lecture [Introduction to Hardware Reverse Engineering](https://www.ei.ruhr-uni-bochum.de/studium/lehrveranstaltungen/832/).

 ## Features

 - Natural directed graph representation of netlist elements and their connections
-- Support for custom gate libraries
+- Support for custom gate libraries using the `liberty` gate library format
 - High performance thanks to optimized C++ core
-- Modularity: write your own C++ Plugins for efficient netlist analysis and manipulation (e.g. via graph algorithms)
+- Modularity: write your own Python or C++ Plugins for efficient netlist analysis and manipulation
+- Ships with a selection of plugins for a variety of purposes such as
+  - [DANA](https://eprint.iacr.org/2020/751.pdf) for data flow analsysis
+  - [igraph](https://igraph.org) integration for graph analysis
 - A feature-rich GUI allowing for visual netlist inspection and interactive analysis
+  - Includes features such as hierarchization and isolation/cone view
 - An integrated Python shell to exploratively interact with netlist elements and to interface plugins from the GUI
-- **Update v2.0.0**:
-  -  Heavily improved VHDL and Verilog parsers
-  - Updated CMake build system to use target-based configurations
-   - Changes to gate library system
-     - Replaced BDDs with Boolean functions
-     - Major changes to internal representation of gate types
-     - Allows for differentiation between LUTs, flip-flops, latches and combinational gate types
-     - Flip-flops and latches may now specify special sequential inputs such as enable, clock, set, and reset
-     - Replaced JSON gate libraries with liberty files
-  - Simplified plugin system
-  - Included igraph library
-  - Major GUI revision
-    - Added isolation view/cone view feature
-    - New layouting system
-    - Added support for hierarchization/modularization
-  - Tons of bug fixes and smaller issues ...
+- A set of state-of-the-art benchmarks for the evaluation of netlist reverse engineering techniques available in a seperate [repository](https://github.com/emsec/hal-benchmarks).

 ## API Documentation